netdata/netdata/docs/quickstart/infrastructure.md

 composite charts, and alarm viewing.
 You'll then learn about the most critical ways to configure the Agent on each of your nodes to maximize the value you get from Netdata.

-This quickstart assumes you've installed the Netdata Agent on more than one node in your infrastructure, and claimed those nodes to your Space in Netdata Cloud.
-If you haven't yet, see the [Netdata Cloud](https://learn.netdata.cloud/docs/cloud) docs for details on signing up for Netdata Cloud, installation, and claiming.
+This quickstart assumes you've installed the Netdata Agent on more than one node in your infrastructure, and connected those nodes to your Space in Netdata Cloud.
+If you haven't yet, see the [Netdata Cloud](https://learn.netdata.cloud/docs/cloud) docs for details on signing up for Netdata Cloud, installation, and connection process.

 > If you want to monitor a Kubernetes cluster with Netdata, see our [k8s installation
 > doc](/packaging/installer/methods/kubernetes.md) for setup details, and then read our guide, [_Monitor a Kubernetes